Updated 2026-06-02

 Why did my session end up on Flash instead of Pro?

-How do I switch back to official Anthropic models later?
+How do I switch back to Anthropic's default models?

 Related model comparisons